Local Improvement Program

-The local improvement process provides a method for property owners to share the cost of constructing improvements when the frontage representing at least 60% of the benefiting property supports the improvement.
-The Local Improvement process is not applicable to the renewal of existing structures (sidewalks, street and lane pavements, sewers, watermain, etc.)
+The Local Improvement Program provides a method for property owners to share the cost of constructing improvements when the frontage representing at least 60% of the benefiting property supports the improvement.
+The Local Improvement Program is not applicable to the renewal of existing structures (sidewalks, street and lane pavements, sewers, watermain, etc.)

 - By City Council.
 Typically commenced by resolution of a Community Committee.